Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation

-Swapping $\delta w_{n}$ and $\delta w_{n+\halfs}$ does not change the distribution of the driving Brownian increments, and hence $X^{\fm}$ has exactly the same distribution as $X^{\fp}$.
-Note also the change in sign in the last term in (\ref{eq:CC2}) compared to the corresponding term in (\ref{eq:CC3}).
+Swapping $\delta w_{n}$ and $\delta w_{n+\halfs}$ does not change the distribution of the driving Brownian increments, and hence $X^{a}$ has exactly the same distribution as $X^{f}$.
+Note also the change in sign in the last term in (\ref{eqCC2}) compared to the corresponding term in~(\ref{eqCC3}).
 This is important because these two terms cancel when the two equations are averaged.

-These last terms correspond to the \Levy areas for the fine path and the antithetic path, and the sign reversal is a particular instance of a more general result for time-reversed Brownian motion, \cite{ks91}.
-If $(w_{t}, 0\le t \le 1 )$ denotes a Brownian motion on the time interval $[0,1]$ then the time-reversed Brownian motion $(z_{t}, 0\le t \le 1 )$ defined by
+These last terms correspond to the L{\'e}vy areas for the fine path and the antithetic path, and the sign reversal is a particular instance of a more general result for time-reversed Brownian motion, \cite{ks91}.
+If $(w_{t}, 0\le t \le1 )$ denotes a Brownian motion on the time interval $[0,1]$, then the time-reversed Brownian motion $(z_{t}, 0\le t \le1 )$ defined by

-has exactly the same distribution, and it can be shown that its \Levy area is equal in magnitude and opposite in sign to that of $w_t$.
+has exactly the same distribution, and it can be shown that its L{\'e}vy area is equal in magnitude and opposite in sign to that of $w_t$.

-\begin{lemma} If $X_n^{\fp}$, $X_n^{\fm}$ and $X_n^c$ are as defined above, then
+\begin{lemma} If $X_n^{f}$, $X_n^{a}$ and $X_n^c$ are as defined above, then

 and

 \end{lemma}